What is Peer Review?

-Peer review sets CPAs apart from other professions and tells the public that CPAs are dedicated to upholding the standards of our profession.
-Find out more about peer review below.
+Peer review sets CPAs apart from other professions and shows their dedication to upholding the standards of the profession.

 The South Carolina Board of Accountancy (SC BOA) requires firms that perform audits, reviews, compilations and/or attest service engagements to be enrolled in a peer review program.